 As for my veil, I knew I wanted a small mantilla, since I’ve always loved the drama and height of a great hair comb.
 After too many episodes of “The Handmaid’s Tale” spent scouring for combs online I landed on a beautiful white cellulose carved Spanish comb from the 1960’s.
 I decided to do a simple tulle veil with a touch of gold embroidery at the hem, incorporating antique gold sequins and using one of my favorite traditional Indian techniques, folded metalwork, where artisans take tiny strips of metal and fold them into the latticework of tulle.
 This little touch of gold offset the gold jewelry that I was designing for the wedding and the gold vintage Christian Louboutins which would peek out from under my dress.

 With all the designs decided, I worked with a master pattern maker in New York to create the toiles for the dress.
 We had three fittings to finalize the fit, volume, and materials of the dress.
 We settled on a heavy silk mikado for the bodice and a silk-effect tulle for the skirt and veil.
 The inner structure is important to a gown’s fit and movement with the body, so we created a traditional boned satin bustier in the bodice and a slim net petticoat for the skirt.
-As a finishing touch I prepared two small fabric tags, one hand-embroidered with our wedding date and initials, and another as a little joke for my husband, printed with a favorite baby picture of his in a blue onesie, as my “something blue”to be sewn into the lining.
-In terms of hitching I wasn’t too concerned about dancing all night in my dress because I had an afterparty look in the works to the tune of dance-friendly gold sequin disco pants!
+As a finishing touch I prepared two small fabric tags, one hand-embroidered with our wedding date and initials, and another as a little joke for my husband, printed with a favorite baby picture of him in a blue onesie, as my “something blue”to be sewn into the lining.
+In terms of bustling the dress up for dancing, I wasn’t too concerned about the long skirt because I had an afterparty look in the works to the tune of gold sequin disco pants!

 Toile fitting with our master patternmaker in his studio